ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-fairy/b2w2-fairy.md

 ``a011`` originally just has 571 files.
 We add a 572nd file for our purposes.
 You can either unpack/repack using narchive (included in the b2w2-fairy repository) or Extract directory using Tinke, add the file, and Change by directory using Tinke again.

 ### Hall of Fame Palette - ``/a/2/1/3``
 Here we add a new palette to ``/a/2/1/3`` to make Fairy Pokémon show up in the Hall of Fame with a pink nameplate.
-This is currently bugged and unfinished, but once the code is written it will be fixed in the Git repo.

 The file to replace with once extracted:  [a213_9.RLCN](resources/a213_9.RLCN)